 - This needs to be a sterile procedure.

 A transjugular intrahepatic portosystemic shunt (TIPS) can be used in patients with refractory ascites needing frequent paracentesis (>3/month).
 It is a local anaesthetic procedure (with sedation) and has generally replaced surgically created portocaval shunts.
 Shunts block in about a quarter of cases.
-The effectiveness of TIPS has been improved by the inclusion of covered stents which improve long-term shunt patency.Trial results are often conflicting as to whether such a procedure offers improved survival as compared with repeated therapeutic paracentesis:
+The effectiveness of TIPS has been improved by the inclusion of covered stents which improve long-term shunt patency .

-- Spontaneous bacterial peritonitis (SBP) - see also separate Intra-abdominal Sepsis and Abscesses article:
+- Spontaneous bacterial peritonitis (SBP) - see also the separate Intra-abdominal Sepsis and Abscesses article:

 - This occurs in 10-30% of patients with ascites and has a mortality rate of 20%.

 - It is frequently asymptomatic but most will have some symptom(s) such as fever, mild abdominal pain, vomiting or confusion.

 - Suspect SBP where patients present with hepatic encephalopathy, renal impairment or peripheral leukocytosis without any obvious precipitating factor.

 - A diagnostic paracentesis is mandatory in all patients with cirrhosis, requiring hospital admission to ensure that it will be detected.